Events

 Paige Cowan-Hall

-About the event: When a slice of bread can contain as much salt as a packet of crisps what do we do?
+When a slice of bread can contain as much salt as a packet of crisps what do we do?
 As part of World Salt Awareness Week C3 was joined by Professor Bruce Neal of The George Institute (TGI) and Mhairi Brown from Action on Salt UK, to talk reducing salt.
-Excess salt intake is a key cause of heart disease and stroke but with it so entrenched in our diets how can we address it?
-Prof Neal shared his vision for TGI’s goal of switching the world’s salt supply to potassium-enriched salt, highlighting key findings from the landmark...
+Watch on demand.

 Diet and NCDs: sex and gender considerations matter